asifalikhokhar/TECustomTextField/README.md

 # TECustomTextField
-Custom text field with options to change placeholder color, right &amp; left side image options in interface builder.
+Custom text field subclass to provide you with the ease of setting placeholder color, image for left view & right view from interface builder.
+Enjoy using by just assigning this custom class to your UITextField :)